YuhengHuang42/stateful_bench/README.md

 ```python
 data = state.StateEvalHF(task="session", hf_repo_id="yuhenghuang/StateEval", hf_split="session")
 ```
-The `StateEvalHF` class is a HuggingFace versiion of the `StateEval` class.
-It is used to load the dataset from HuggingFace.
+The `StateEvalHF` class is a HuggingFace version of the `StateEval` class.
+We divided our three scenarios into three `hf_split`.

 ---